Slevinski/slevinski.github.io/series/university-of-iowa/entries/steve-slevinski-value/handout.md

 - mixed systems create repeated workflow problems
 - documentation and structure are rarely finished automatically

-Salary or institutional support for Steve therefore makes sense as support for a reusable cross-project function:
+This kind of work is best understood as a reusable cross-project function:

 - DMS planning support
 - workflow design support
 - repository-facing technical support
 - structure and validation support

-That makes the role shared capacity rather than one more isolated personnel ask.
+That makes the role shared capacity rather than one more isolated project favor.

 ## Research credibility and scale